FileFormatInfo/ff-pdf2txt/README.md

 The code is deliberately simple to avoid dependencies.
 All necessary libraries are included.

-You will need Jetty installed to run in development.
-The included deploy script pushes to [AppFog](https://www.appfog.com/) but should work on any recent Java web server.
+The included [run](run.sh) and [deploy](deploy.sh) shell scripts use Google AppEngine but the code should work on any recent Java web server.

 ## License

-Copyright 2013 Andrew Marcuse
+Copyright © 2013-2017 Andrew Marcuse

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.